singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 **The Simple Approach**

-In this smaller, simpler problem, we could consider comparing string representations of traversals of each tree. lf T2 is a subtree of T1, then T2's traversal should be a substring of T1.
+In this smaller, simpler problem, we could consider comparing string representations of traversals of each tree. if T2 is a subtree of T1, then T2's traversal should be a substring of T1.
 Is the reverse true?
 If so,  should we use an in-order traversal or a pre-order traversal?

 An in-order traversal will definitely not work.
 After all, consider a scenario in which we were using binary search  trees.
-A binary search tree's in-order traversal always prints out the values in sorted order.Therefore, two binary search trees with the same values will always have the same in-order traversals, even if their structure is different.
+A binary search tree's in-order traversal always prints out the values in sorted order.
+Therefore, two binary search trees with the same values will always have the same in-order traversals, even if their structure is different.

-What about a pre-order traversal?This  is a bit more promising.
-At least in this case we know certain things, like the first element in the pre-order traversal is the root node.The left and right elements will follow.
+What about a pre-order traversal?
+This  is a bit more promising.
+At least in this case we know certain things, like the first element in the pre-order traversal is the root node.
+The left and right elements will follow.

 Unfortunately, trees with different structures could still have the same pre-order traversal.